ylwang99/TS4/README.md

 ```
 By default, we set the window size to be 15 and word vector is in 50 dimensions.
 To have more variants, feel free to modify glove/run.sh accordingly.

-5.To store the vectors into a map:
+3. To store the vectors into a map so it's easier to generate vector representations for docs:
 ```
 $ sh target/appassembler/bin/VectorToMap -vectors {vectorsPath/vectors.txt} -output {vectorsMapFile}
 ```
-6.Convert document collections into vectors:
+4. Convert document collections into vectors:
 ```
-$ sh target/appassembler/bin/DocToVec -input {textFile} -vectors {vectorsMapFile} -output {docvectorsFile}
+$ sh target/appassembler/bin/DocToVec -input {tweetTextPath} -vectors {vectorsMapFile} -output {docvectorsFile}
 ```
-7.Put docvectorsFile onto HDFS:
+5. Put docvectorsFile onto HDFS:
 ```
 $ hadoop fs -put {docvectorsFile}
 ```
-8.Run k-means (here we set K to be 100 and number of iterations to be 20) on Spark:
+6. Run k-means (here we set K to be 100 and number of iterations to be 20) on Spark:
 ```
 spark-shell --master yarn-client --num-executors 40 --driver-memory 256G --executor-memory 50G --conf spark.storage.memoryFraction=1